Using Quivira

 The Universal Character Set (UCS) is divided into 17 planes, each with 65,536 codepoints.
 The first and most important one is the Basic Mulitilingual Plane (BMP, Plane 0) which is supported by every program that supports Unicode at all.
 However, a lot of programs do not support the other 16 planes.

-Quivira contains some characters on the Supplemental Multilingual Plane (SMP, Plane 1), namely the ranges “Ancient Greek Numbers”, “Ancient Symbols”, “Lycian”, “Carian”, “Old Italic”, “Gothic”, “Lydian”, “Musical Symbols”, “Ancient Greek Musical Notation”, “Tai Xuan Jing Symbols”, “Mathematical Alphanumeric Symbols” and “Domino Tiles”.
-If they are displayed correctly, as a missing character or even as two missing characters each, depends on both the rendering program and your operating system.
+Quivira contains numerous characters in the Supplemental Multilingual Plane (SMP, Plane 1).¹ Whether they are displayed correctly, as a missing character or even as two missing characters each, depends on both the rendering program and your operating system.

 For example, Mozilla Firefox 3, Microsoft Word 2002 and Adobe Reader 8 (tested under Microsoft Windows XP) all render them correctly.
 (Word does not show them in its symbol insertion dialogue, but if they are pasted in from another program, they behave just like any other characters.)